ailispaw/barge-fstest/README.md

 3. You've got process that'll reload on changes to the files -- ./manage.py runserver, Flask's .run(debug=True), etc.

 4. You make changes to files but they don't appear in the running container.
-Sometimes old content in the files continues to appear, even after a docker-compose stop/start.
+Sometimes old content in the files continues to appear, **even after a docker-compose stop/start**.

 Workaround
 --------------